Softdrink117/processing-generative-glyphs/README.md

 ![alt text](/Glyph_Creation_Sys/Screenshots/Glyph_Creation_Sys_10169.png "Example Output")

 A simple tool to procedurally generate a system of glyphs through a brute-force pathfinding algorithm that marches a grid of points.
+The concept is similar to the [Marching Squares algorithm](https://en.wikipedia.org/wiki/Marching_squares), but the actual implementation is quite different.
 The end result is one or many glyph characters in vector format.
 Eventually, I plan to use this tool to create a language system for an in-progress game project.

 There are several options that influence how the glyphs are generated:
 * Chance of diagonal movement can be controlled